Jesse0Michael/Jesse0Michaeal/domain_driven_design.md

 builds around those models.

 Communication around these models should be done with a shared [Ubiquitous Language](#ubiquitous-language) that both technical and business experts use.
-This language should be reflected in the [models](#models, [entities](#entities), [value objects](#value-objects) and [services](#service) and should be consistent in the code as well as internal messaging and discussions.
+This language should be reflected in the [models](#models), [entities](#entities), [value objects](#value-objects) and [services](#service) and should be consistent in the code as well as internal messaging and discussions.